 We left Oxford about 1 p.m. on the train to London.
 Arrived around 2:30 and had to take detour on the Underground (which is very typical) as there was a "person on the tracks" in one of our lines.
 Not sure if that is as awful as it may sound - they don't give out details.
 We went straight away to the RS as we had worn regular clothes, but brought our formal wear with us.
 We were able to keep it in the coat room, and could walk around the exhibit for a bit in the afternoon.
 Then we just changed in the loo (actually they were really posh with a primping area, so it wasn't so bad) and headed out to the theatre district for a pre-evening drink (or two) at the pub.
-We had about two hours to kill, so you can imagine we got a bit lubed up.
-But it was a fun little pub which Charlie Chaplin frequented much back in the day, as he performed at the theatre right across the street.

 About 7 p.m. we headed back to the RS for a bit more primping (my hair wasn't working well in the evening's rainy weather) and since it started at 7:30 p.m.
 On our walk back, we went by the London premiere movie screening of "Hairspray" with John Travolta.
 Didn't have time to wait to see him, but heard a lot of screaming girls!
 We checked in at the RS for our name tags and received a program.
 Finally was able to learn about how the evening would go.
 We assumed it would be pretty formal with a sit down dinner and speakers, etc. But quickly realized for dressing so formal, it was a rather informal plan of the evening.
 Which really was quite nice.
 So we walked around the exhibits a bit more again, but mainly to people watch this time and take pics.
 The other invitees were a mix of old and young, but definitely skewed more old and grey hair.
 And many of the gentleman scientists had their medals on (which was also part of the attire requirement).
 Many well known scientists receive scientific medals for their achievements in their field from various scientific bodies across the world.
 And there were a lot of medals in the building!
 We were in the midst of many many amazing scientists and yet it was really hard to know who they were and what they had accomplished.
 I think Brian was in science heaven!